Experienced Los Angeles L-1 Visa Lawyer

 L-1 visas are not available for all employees of an international company, though.
 Employees must meet certain specific criteria to obtain this type of immigration status.
 One of those requirements is that the employee must work for the company in its foreign office for at least one whole year out of the three years immediately preceding the filing of the L-1 application.

-At the Law Offices of Joshua L. Goldstein, P.C., we have helped many businesses and individuals successfully navigate the L-1 visa process.
-If you would like to discuss your L-1 visa needs, contact one of our highly experienced LA immigration attorneys at (213) 626 – 2000 for more information today.
+At the Goldstein Immigration Lawyers, we have helped many businesses and individuals successfully navigate the L-1 visa process.
+If you would like to discuss your L-1 visa needs, contact one of our highly experienced LA immigration attorneys at (213) 626 - 2000 for more information today.

 Types of L-1 Visas